 ‘Your Last Mile’ (written by Johnny Williams)

-In support of 'Cherry Blossoms in the Springtime' (Doobie Shea Records, 1999), Jeanette Williams and her band increased touring and winning fans from coast to coast, and internationally, with her powerful songs, angelic voice and warm, sincere personality.
+In support of ‘Cherry Blossoms In The Springtime’ (Doobie Shea Records, 1999), Jeanette Williams and her band increased touring and winning fans from coast to coast in the United States, and internationally, with her powerful songs, angelic voice and warm, sincere personality.

 Touring, recording and industry awards have become a mainstay for Jeanette Williams.